VedMark/iCompressor/README.md

 # iCompressor
-PCA algorithm for compressing an image
+Backpropagation algorithm for compressing an image

 ## Getting Started